At IFLS we are Inspiring and Facilitating Library Success

 While a lot of our work occurs behind the scenes, our support services are used every day.

 MORE is our most recognizable public service.
-MORE is a collaboration between IFLS and 50+ public libraries in our system area.
+MORE is a collaboration between IFLS and all of the 54 public libraries in our system area.
 MORE libraries share resources, so MORE card-holders have access to over 1.4 million items.

 As part of IFLS, member libraries are able to offer a world of resources to their communities, including: